Skip to content

 • Some NGINX behaviors cannot be reproduced exactly due to differences between NGINX and semantics of other proxy implementations.

 • Regex-mode is implemented by converting HTTPRoute path matches to RegularExpression.
-Some ingress-nginx details (such as case-insensitive ~* behavior) may not be reproduced exactly depending on the underlying Gateway API / Envoy behavior and the patterns provided.
+Some ingress-nginx details (such as case-insensitive ~* behavior) might not be reproduced exactly depending on the underlying Gateway API / Envoy behavior and the patterns provided.

 If you rely on annotations not listed above, please open an issue or be prepared to apply post-migration manual adjustments.